 We’re getting the same, phat, filtered results as before, albeit without tipping the signal into the red as we did above!

 Of course, you don’t just have to use OneKnob Filter with drums and synths.
-Let’s try it out on some more experimental material - here’s a granular drone, ‘AfterLife_D#m_SynthGrains01’, from our Plasma - Granular Texture Samples pack, with the same cutoff curve applied as in the previous example:
+Let’s try it out on something experimental - here’s a granular, Ambient drone, ‘AfterLife_D#m_SynthGrains01’, from our Plasma - Granular Texture Samples pack, with the same cutoff curve applied as in the previous example:

 Pretty lush, I think you’ll agree!
 The filter has a real sweetness to the sound of its resonance, which feels very musical and works especially well on material that has a nice, full spectrum such as this granular texture.

 Finally, let’s see how the filter performs when using its ‘extreme’ resonance setting.
 I’ve chosen a different sample, ‘Auricle_F_GuitarGrains’ from Plasma for this last test - here we have the cutoff moving smoothly from low to high this time:

 That resonance is gorgeous, isn’t it?
 At the lower end of the spectrum, it has rich sizzle to it and at the higher end, it rings out with the purity of a bell on a clear morning - ok I’ll stop with the poetry and let the plugin speak for itself!